StelFoog/IS1200-Datorteknik/README.md

 ## Project
 Our [advanced] project is ment top be a two player battle-simluator for a "dumbed down" version of the first generation of Pokémon games.
 Our project is – in essance – supposed to host a collection of Pokémon (of our own making) to choose from as well as a fully functional (though far simpler) version of the battle system found in the Pokémon-series.

+### Work
+#### Samuel:
+* Did most of the logic work.
+Including planing, writing and balancing.
+* Wrote the first version of the sprite drawing function.

+#### Axel:
+* Did most of the work on the graphics driver.
+* Alterd logic code to utilize more pointers.

 ### Status
 #### Project finished
 The project is finished but could be inproved in slight ways.
 More Pokémon could be added along with more moves.